sandtreader/petoi.py/docs/setup-mac.md

 ## Run your first test

-Go back to PyCharm and click on "test.py" in the file listing on the right.
+Go back to PyCharm and click on "example.py" in the file listing on the right.
 Where it says

 ```
-dog = Dog("COM5") # Change to your Outgoing COM port!
+dog = Dog("fake")
 ```

-change the `COM5` to `/dev/tty.BittleXX_SSP` where XX is the one you saw above (and it should be marked on the dog)
+change the `fake` to `/dev/tty.BittleXX_SSP` where XX is the one you saw above (and it should be marked on the dog)

 Then click on the green triangle at the top to run it!